ArtsFacultyMU/digitalia-module-digitalia_muni_field_widgets/README.md

 **Digitalia MUNI Field Widgets** module provides additional widgets:

 ### Typed Relation Autocomplete widget
 An enhanced version of the default widget.
-Allows you to define custom labels for both subfields and adds default value NULL for subfield rel_type.
+It allows you to define custom labels for both subfields and adds default value NULL for subfield rel_type.

 ### Typed Relation Select list widget
 Replaces the autocomplete input for the target_id subfield with a select list.
 As with the autocomplete widget, you can set custom labels for both subfields and default value in rel_type is NULL.